raych1/azure-rest-api-specs/specification/widget2/resource-manager/readme.md

 # Widget

 > see https://aka.ms/autorest
-> This is the AutoRest configuration file for Widget.
+> This is the AutoRest configuration file for Widget test.

 ## Configuration